Transversal Hamilton cycle in hypergraph systems: Introduction

-The study of rainbow structures in graph systems has not received much attention until recently.
-Aharoni et al.~\cite{MR4125343} conjectured a rainbow version of the Dirac's theorem in graph systems: for $|V|=n\geq 3$ and $\emph{\textbf{G}}=\{G_i\}_{i\in[n]}$ on $V$, if $\delta(G_i)\geq n/2$ for each $i\in[n]$, then there exists a rainbow Hamilton cycle: a cycle with edge set $\{e_1,\ldots,e_n\}$ such that $e_i\in E(G_i)$ for $i\in[n]$.
-This was recently verified asymptotically by Cheng, Wang and Zhao~\cite{2019Rainbow}, and completely by Joos and Kim~\cite{MR4171383}.
-In~\cite{from}, Bradshaw, Halasz, and Stacho strengthened the Joos-Kim result by showing that given an $n$-vertex graph system $\emph{\textbf{G}}=\{G_i\}_{i\in[n]}$ and each $G_i$ has minimum degree at least $n/2$, $\emph{\textbf{G}}$ has exponentially many rainbow Hamilton cycles.
-Similarly, a degree condition of Moon and Moser \cite{Moon} for Hamiltonicity in bipartite graphs has been generalized to the rainbow setting by Bradshaw in \cite{Bradshaw}.
+Recently, the study of graph systems has received much attention.
+Aharoni~\cite{MR4125343} conjectured a transversal version of the Dirac theorem, that is, for $|V|=n\geq 3$ and $\emph{\textbf{G}}=\{G_i\}_{i\in[n]}$ on $V$, if $\delta(G_i)\geq n/2$ for each $i\in[n]$, then there exists a $\emph{\textbf{G}}$-transversal Hamilton cycle.
+This was verified asymptotically by Cheng, Wang and Zhao~\cite{2019Rainbow}, and completely by Joos and Kim~\cite{MR4171383}.
+In~\cite{from}, Bradshaw, Halasz, and Stacho strengthened the result of Joos and Kim by showing that there exist exponentially many $\emph{\textbf{G}}$-transversal Hamilton cycles.
+Similarly, the Hamiltonicity of bipartite graphs due to Moon and Moser \cite{Moon} has recently been extended to the transversal setting by Bradshaw in \cite{Bradshaw}.
+Recently, Ferber, Han and Mao~\cite{ferber2022dirac} gave a transversal version of the Dirac theorem in random graph systems.